'If you love your indie pop, Taylor Swift or Maisie Peters, then you will love Sasha Samara'

-Sasha Samara headlining Carrick Town Hall gig with support from local artist Susie Pagel
+Sasha Samara headlining Carrick Town Hall gig with support from local artist Susi Pagel

 and live on Freeview channel 276